am-mann/am-mann.github.io/index.md

 **Books I really love**
 - 2025: Eden's Outcasts, Say Nothing, We Don't Know Ourselves, America, América,
 - 2024: Far From the Tree, Mountains beyond Mountains, Amusing Ourselves to Death, The Future is History, The Gnostic Gospels
-- 2023: Prairie Fires by Caroline Fraser, Empire of Pain by Patrick Radeen Keefe
+- 2023: Prairie Fires, Empire of Pain

 I enjoy reviewing books and I recently got a Goodreads account.
 If you ask me for a book recommendation, I will recommend Far From The Tree by Andrew Soloman.